AMatutat/Thesis-LevelGenerator/md/relatedwork.md

 Auch in streng linearen Spielen kann gute Spielernavigation hilfreich sein, da es das Pacing aufrechterhält und den Schein einer größeren Welt erzeugen kann.

 >"The game provides multiple paths for the player, and they feel like they have the freedom to explore whichever they choose.
 As they always seem to stumble upon new content - not entirely aware that they were subconsciously persuaded to take that path or enter that door - it stands to reason that all the other exits and doors lead to new play spaces too.
-It makes the world feel bigger and less linear that it really is.
-It also helps keep up the pace of the game."[Brown2015c]
+It makes the world feel bigger and less linear than it really is.
+It also helps keep up the pace of the game."[@Brown2015c]

 ### Risk and Reward